 Palisades plant decommissioning info

 We are accepting bids for the sale of decommissioned electricity generating units and associated equipment.
-The units and equipment currently are located in Jasper, Alberta and will be sold on an "as is, where is" basis.
+The units and equipment are currently located in Jasper, Alberta and will be sold on an "as is, where is" basis.

 Anyone interested in participating in the Request for Quote (RFQ) process must download the Bid Form, complete it and email it back to receive the RFQ information package.
 All bids to purchase are to be submitted between October 9 and before 2 pm on November 22, 2019, as per the RFQ instructions.